April Birthstone

 Nearly Indestructible

-10 on Mohs — the hardest natural material.
+10 on Mohs, the hardest natural material.
 Can only be scratched by another diamond.
 Can chip along cleavage planes if struck at the right angle, but otherwise virtually damage-proof.

 Easy Cleaning

 Warm soapy water and a soft brush, or ultrasonic cleaner.
-Diamonds attract grease — regular cleaning keeps brilliance at its best.
-Avoid harsh chemicals that can damage the metal setting.
+Regular diamond jewelry care keeps brilliance at its best.

 Check the Setting

 The stone is virtually indestructible; the setting isn't.
 Have prongs and mountings inspected periodically by a professional.
-A loose prong is the only real threat to your diamond.

 Find Your Date